chiemezie1/rhythm_bond/src/components/README.md

 ## Social Components

+- `CreatePost.tsx` - Component for creating new social posts
-- `PlaylistComments.tsx` - Playlist comments component
+- `PlaylistComments.tsx` - Component for displaying and adding comments to playlists
-- `SharePlaylist.tsx` - Share playlist component
+- `SharePlaylist.tsx` - Modal component for sharing playlists with others
-- `SharedPlaylist.tsx` - Shared playlist component
+- `SharedPlaylist.tsx` - Component for displaying shared playlists in the feed
+- `SimplifiedSocialFeed.tsx` - Modern social feed with CreatePost and SocialPost components
-- `SocialFeed.tsx` - Social feed component
+- `SocialFeed.tsx` - Social feed component used in user profiles
+- `SocialPost.tsx` - Reusable component for displaying individual social posts
-- `SocialTabs.tsx` - Social tabs component
+- `SocialTabs.tsx` - Navigation tabs for the social section

 ## User Components